-Surgical Treatment for Congenital Heart Defect in Newborns
+Surgical Treatment of Congenital Heart Defect in Newborns

-Though some CHD can be treated with medications but in severe cases surgery is recommended.
+Though some CHD can be treated with medications but in severe cases, surgery is recommended.
 Unlike before when only palliative treatment was possible for newborns, nowadays corrective surgery is a reality.
-Through early recognition of congenital heart defects in newborns as well as perinatal intensive care, newborns are taken to paediatric cardio-surgery department much faster after birth as compared to before.
+Through early recognition of congenital heart defects in newborns as well as perinatal intensive care, newborns are taken to pediatric cardio-surgery department much faster after birth as compared to before.

-Advancements in peri-operative, anaesthetic, post-operative care has helped to reduce the mortality rates.
+Advancements in peri-operative, anesthetic, post-operative care have helped to reduce the mortality rates.
 Peri-natal care helps to reduce effects of hypoxemia (lack of oxygen), to support failing heart and to enable blood circulation.
-With the availability of micro-surgical techniques to operate on newborns, even as old as few weeks, can undergo corrective surgery.
+With the availability of microsurgical techniques to operate on newborns, even as old as few weeks, can undergo corrective surgery.
 Even post-operative techniques to stabilize vital functions of the body like renal, respiratory and circulatory as well as early nutrition of the newborn.

 For severe cases of CHD like hypoplastic left heart syndrome, the surgery is complicated and is performed in stages.
 There has been a dramatic improvement in the survival rates of the newborns with congenital heart defects.